 Long arms, short legs, sloping shoulders, barrel chest, short neck, broad face, heavy brows, thick mop of black hair, jutting nose… A goddamned walking natural history museum.
 I lean closer, see the pockmarks on my huge nose, stare into absurdly pale blue eyes under thick, dark eyebrows.
 My skin is faintly… orange.

 “Yeah, you are.”
 He’s behind me, peering into the mirror over my shoulder.
 He’s a full six inches taller than I am now, looking absurdly upright and poised in comparison to my hunched form.
 “That’ll go away.
 The rest of it… Like I said, how do you feel about dock work?
 Or maybe arborist.
-Bet you can climb real good, now.”
+Bet you can climb real good now.”

 “You can’t fix it.”
 Lips moving, voice making noice, but I don’t recognize either.
 The timbre is nasal and congested.
 Like a clarinet clogged with wet cotton.
 “What is this?
 What am I?”

 “Must’ve mislabeled it.
-I’m sorry, kid.
-But you signed the waiver.”
+I’m sorry, kid.”